dashkevych/goedemorgen/readme.txt

 == Changelog ==

+= 1.0.4, Mar 14, 2018 =

+* Add: better support for Contact Form 7 plugin;
+* Update: change Go To Top button background color on hover;
+* Update: group all assets into one folder (css, js, fonts);
+* Update: group all compatibility files into one folder;
+* Update: select and input styles;
+* Fix: content container height in single views;

 = 1.0.3, Feb 16, 2018 =

 * Fix: minor display issues in IE 11;
 * Fix: sub-menu styling issue;
 * Fix: content area height issue;
 * Deprecated: Jumbotron content alignment option; We are going to provide a custom CSS if needed; Also more functionality will be provided via Gutenberg in the future releases.

 = 1.0.2, Nov 5, 2017 =